rosell-dk/webp-convert/README.md

 Setting this manipulates the default order in which the converters are tried.
 If you for example set it to "cwebp", it means that you want "cwebp" to be tried first.
 You can specify several favourite converters.
 Setting it to "cwebp,imagewebp" will put cwebp to the top of the list and imagewebp will be the next converter to try, if cwebp fails.
 The option will not remove any converters from the list, only change the order.

 *serve-image (optional):*\
 If set (if "&serve-image" is appended to the URL), the converted image will be served.
 Otherwise the script will produce text output about the convertion process.
 You can also assign a value.
 Any value but "no" counts as yes.
+Note: If debug is enabled, text will always be output

 *debug (optional):*\
+Enabling debug has two functions:\
+1) It will always return text (serve-image setting is overriden)
+2) PHP error reporting is turned on

+*serve-original-image-on-fail (optional):*\
-When WebPConvert is told to serve an image, but all converters fails to convert, the default action of WebPConvert is to serve the original image.
+Default: "yes".
+Decides what action to take in the situation that (1) all converters fails to convert the image, and (2) WebPConvert is told to serve the converted image. the original image.
+Default action is to serve the *original* image.
 End-users will not notice the fail, which is good on production servers, but not on development servers.
-With debugging enabled, WebPConvert will generate an image with the error message, when told to serve image, and things go wrong.
+If set to "no", WebPConvert will instead generate an image containing the error message.

 ## WebPConvertPathHelper